michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 ### Multi-Leader Replication

-* Downside to leader-based replication is all writes must go thruough the one leader (or one leader per partition).
+* Downside to leader-based replication is all writes must go through the one leader (or one leader per partition).
 * If we have multiple nodes accept writes, with each node forwarding data changes to all other nodes, each node acts as a leader and a follower to other nodes.
 * This is called *multi-leader* configuration (aka *master-master* or *active/active* replication).